 Due to the possibility of itinerary changes or trip cancellations, we strongly recommend you also purchase travel insurance that includes the cost of the airline tickets, many of which are non-refundable and non-transferable.

 7. Can I make my own flight arrangements to join the trip in-country?

-For challenges outside of the United States, the prices quoted include round trip international flights from either Los Angeles, Phoenix, New York, Houston, or Miami to the challenge destination (depending on the challenge location).
-Most of our participants travel with flights arranged by Adventure for Charity and/or our on-the-ground partners.
+For challenges outside of the U.S., the prices quoted include round-trip international flights from either Los Angeles, Phoenix, New York, Houston, or Miami to the challenge destination (depending on the challenge location).
+Most of our participants travel with flights arranged by AFC and/or our on-the-ground partners.
 We assume this is the case when you book with us, unless you notify us otherwise during registration.
-Please let us know as soon as possible if you intend to arrange your own.
+Please let us know as soon as possible if you intend to arrange your own travel.
 If your request to arrange your own flights is received after your registration has been processed, and deposits have been paid to the airline, or if your request impacts the overall group rate we have negotiated, the amount we can refund you will be reduced accordingly.

 You will always have to pay the deposit at the time of making a reservation.

-If you have self-funded your participation (see challenge funding options), Adventure for Charity will invoice you the balance of the challenge costs, minus the cost of the flights and respective taxes.
+If you have self-funded your participation (see challenge funding options), AFC will invoice you the balance of the challenge costs, minus the cost of the flights and respective taxes.

 If you are fundraising, you will have to raise the same level of sponsorship, and once we receive the balance of your costs from your charity, we will refund the cost of the flights and respective taxes directly to you.